 - as an average of the actual hours received by this service user in a typical week (over the reporting period).
-That is, this item is derived from the 'total hours received during the reporting period'; OR - the service user's usual or typical weekly pattern of support while receiving your service in the reporting period.
-This enables service type outlets to indicate whether or not the reference week was typical.

-Informal carer-age range, NDA code N
+That is, this item is derived from the 'total hours received during the reporting period'; or - the service user's usual or typical weekly pattern of support while receiving your service in the reporting period.
+This enables service type outlets to indicate whether or not the reference week was typical. - Informal carer-age range, NDA code N

-In the Disability Services Minimum Data Set (DS NMDS), this data element should only be reported in relation to service users that have an informal carer ('Person\Informal carer existence indicator', code N = 1).
+In the Disability Services National Minimum Data Set (DS NMDS), this data element should only be reported in relation to service users that have an informal carer ('Person-informal carer existence indicator, code N', with a value of 1).